chrislanejones/better-image-optimize-tool-nextjs/README.md

 ## How to Use

-1. The main entry point is still `image-cropper.tsx`
-2. Import required components based on functionality
-3. Use utility functions for image processing tasks
+1. **Upload Images**: Drag & drop, paste from clipboard, or use the file picker
+2. **Select an Image**: Click on any thumbnail to start editing
+3. **Choose a Tool**: Select from crop, blur, or paint tools
+4. **Make Adjustments**: Use the specialized controls for each tool
+5. **Apply Changes**: Click the apply button to confirm edits
-4. Utilize the Core Web Vitals optimization button for performance-optimized images
+6. **Optimize**: Use the Core Web Vitals button for performance optimization
-5. Navigate through multiple images using the pagination controls
+7. **Download**: Save your optimized image in your preferred format

 ## Future Enhancements

-Possible improvements:
+Planned improvements:

-- Add more image filters
+- Add more image filters and effects
 - Implement undo/redo functionality
-- Create a proper state management solution
 - Add image rotation and flipping
 - Support for image layers
 - Enhanced Core Web Vitals optimizations (WebP conversion, responsive sizing)
 - Gallery sorting and filtering options
 - Batch editing capabilities
+- AI-powered image optimization suggestions

-## Migration Guide
+## Technical Requirements

-To migrate from the old implementation:
+- Next.js 14+
+- React 18+
+- Modern browser with IndexedDB support
+- JavaScript enabled

+## Installation and Setup

-1. Replace the original `image-cropper.tsx` with the simplified version
+1. Clone the repository
-2. Add all the new component files
-3. Add the utility functions file
-4. Ensure all dependencies are installed (e.g., react-image-crop)
-5. Update image controls to include pagination functionality
+2. Install dependencies with `npm install`
+3. Run the development server with `npm run dev`
+4. Build for production with `npm run build`
+5. Deploy to your preferred hosting platform

+---

+This project is open source and contributions are welcome!